For the FITs | The Hidden Value of Advanced Practice Nurses in Cardiovascular Training

 I want to make sure that everything runs smoothly.
 After all, the less stress that occurs the better the workplace is for everyone.

-Mid-level providers are experts with the workflow in their units.
+Advanced practice nurses are experts with the workflow in their units.
 Learning from them can make fellows more efficient in their roles, allowing them to focus more of their time on becoming an interventional cardiologist.

 Chu: As you've gained more experience over the years, have you felt differently about the role of cardiology fellows in your practice?